bitcoin-sv/gitbook-spv-wallet/developers-guide/developer-docs/spv-wallet/contacts.md

 New contact is stored with status *unconfirmed*.

->NOTICE: `RequesterPaymail` in pyaload is respected and required only if user has multiple paymail addresses binded to its `XPub`.
+>NOTICE: `RequesterPaymail` in payload is respected and required only if user has multiple paymail addresses bound to their `XPub`.

 If the contact's wallet supports PIKE capability, a request to add the user's paymail as a contact is sent.